Programming in teams, working on larger systems, keeping code healthy

 Network clients that do things sequentially are implicitly limited by network latency, because that is the amount they will sit around just waiting.

-So a client's latency is oftne limiting factor to a single client's interaction rate, but in a (properly written) server this says nothing about what the server can do.
+So a single client's latency is often limiting factor to a single client's interaction rate, but says almost nothing about what the server can do.

 Measuring rate when you wanted to measure latency